awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-codepipeline-customactiontype-configurationproperties.md

 *Type*: Boolean

 `Secret`  <a name="cfn-codepipeline-customactiontype-configurationproperties-secret"></a>
 Indicates whether the configuration property is secret\.
-Secret configuration properties are hidden from all AWS CodePipeline calls except for `GetJobDetails`, `GetThirdPartyJobDetails`, `PollForJobs`, and `PollForThirdPartyJobs`\.
+Secret configuration properties are hidden from all CodePipeline calls except for `GetJobDetails`, `GetThirdPartyJobDetails`, `PollForJobs`, and `PollForThirdPartyJobs`\.
 *Required*: Yes
 *Type*: Boolean